FAIRsharing/JSONschema-compare-and-view/README.md

 output from the [jsonldschema](https://github.com/FAIRsharing/jsonldschema) python package comparator and allows to visualise them in the browser.
 The comparison is based on the semantic annotations provided in JSON-LD context files associated with the JSON-schemas being compared.

+This demonstrator includes comparisons between the reporting guidelines represented with Machine-Actionable Metadata Models available in the [Minimum Information Requirement catalogue repository](https://github.com/FAIRsharing/mircat).

-See the output generated for comparing MIACME and MIACA here: https://fairsharing.github.io/JSONschema-compare-and-view/
+For example, see the output generated for comparing MIACME and MIACA here: https://fairsharing.github.io/JSONschema-compare-and-view/?target=inputs/MIACA_VS_MIACME.json

 ## Contact